Cryptjar/avr-progmem-rs/README.md

-This crate is specifically for [AVR-base micro-controllers][avr] such as the Arduino Uno (and some other Arduino boards, but not all), which have a modified Harvard architecture that is the strict separation between program code and data, while having special instruction to read and write to the program memory.
+This crate is specifically for [AVR-base micro-controllers][avr] such as the Arduino Uno (and some other Arduino boards, but not all), which have a modified Harvard architecture which implies the strict separation of program code and data while having special instructions to read and write to program memory.

-While all ordinary data is stored of course in the data domain, where it is perfectly usable, the harsh constraints of most AVR processors make it very appealing to use the program memory (also referred to as _progmem_) for storing constant values.
-However, due to the Harvard design those values are not usable with normal instructions (i.e. those emitted from normal Rust code).
-Instead, special instructions are required to loaded data from the program code domain, i.e. the `lpm` (load _from_ program memory) instruction.
+While, of course, all ordinary data is stored in the data domain where it is perfectly usable, the harsh constraints of most AVR processors make it very appealing to use the program memory (also referred to as _progmem_) for storing constant values.
+However, due to the Harvard design, those values are not usable with normal instructions (i.e. those emitted from normal Rust code).
+Instead, special instructions are required to load data from the program code domain, i.e. the `lpm` (load _from_ program memory) instruction.
 And because there is no way to emit it from Rust code, this crate uses inline assembly to emit that instruction.

-However, since there is nothing special about a pointer into program code which would differentiate it from normal data pointers it is entirely up to the programmer to ensure that these different 'pointer-type' are not accidentally mixed.
-In other words it is `unsafe` in the context of Rust.
+However, since a pointer into program code cannot be differentiated from a normal data pointer, it is entirely up to the programmer to ensure that these different 'pointer-types' are not accidentally mixed.
+In other words, this is `unsafe` in the context of Rust.

 # Loading Data from Program Memory